bnarath/YouTube_Trending/README.md

 <hr>

-**Videos that trended in multiple countries most often trended in Canada (over 1 in 4) followed by Germany (over 1 in 5) and France (just under 1 in 6).
-Few Videos that trended in multiple countries trended in the US, suggesting it has less impact on trending in other countries.**
+**Of those videos that trended in multiple countries, they most often trended in Canada (over 1 in 4) followed by Germany (over 1 in 5) and France (just under 1 in 6).**

 <img src="youtube-trending/Image/Percentage_of_Videos_Trending_in_Multiple_Countries_by_Country_of_Viewership.png" alt="Trending_in_Multiple_Countries"/>

 <hr>
+**Language:

-**As we would expect, The local language seems to play a big role in trending.**
+**As we would expect, the local language seems to play a big role in trending.**

-**We studied the ratio of languages of trending videos across countries (English is Top3 for all except Russia, Japan and Korea).**
+**We studied the ratio of languages used in trending videos across countries.
+English is amoung top 3 most common for all except Russia, Japan and Korea.**

 <img src="youtube-trending/Image/Lang1.png" alt="Country_Language_Composition" width="700" height="900"/>